piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 ```

 The `<tags />` element has only children `<tag />` which have one required attribute **name**.
 This attribute takes as
-value a unique tag name by whose we don't have to provide a full class name.
+value a unique tag name which identifies a tag.

-You can use one of the following built-in tags:
+For use you have the following built-in tags:

 Name | Class
 ---- | -----